Dragon8029/100-days-of-code/Attempt3.md

 Continued working on the YelpCamp: Comments section.
 Having some trouble getting mongodb to agree with the Cloud 9 setup.
 But I'm sure I will get this, ,it's part of being a developer.

+A3D15
+May 9, 2018

+Figured out my mongodb error, turns out that it was a typo in my code...LETTER CASE MATTERS!!!
+Valuable lesson learned.
+Finished the YelpCamp: Comment Model lesson after finding my error.